code4sac/learning-blocks/README.md

  How to build a request: https://support.aeries.com/support/solutions/articles/14000113681-aeries-api-building-a-request Aeries API Documentation: https://support.aeries.com/support/solutions/14000072323
 ## PowerSchool
+ No sandbox but working on getting documentation from a PowerSchool Affiliated firm
 ## Alma
  Alma has a sandbox that you can mess around with, documentation can be found at: https://developers.exlibrisgroup.com/alma/apis/
 ## Sensitivities